 The best class in Star Wars Knights of the Old Republic is the Scout class.
 Playing as the Scout class provides you with an efficient way to place all of your skills, and being able to diversify your skills in a cheap and efficient way means long-term success in all facets of the game.
-Sure, you could balance your lack of skill in certain areas with your companions, but we want the best class overall and that is the Scout.
+Sure, you could balance your lack of skill in certain areas with your companions, but we want the best class overall, and that is the Scout.

 Placing Your Attributes

-- Strength 8: Though this is going to make your early-game experience relatively difficult, it is going to allow you to put more skills elsewhere that'll make late game a cinch.
-Alternatively you can take all your points out of dexterity and put them in strength for a more easygoing early-game.
+- Strength 8: Though this is going to make your early-game experience relatively difficult, it is going to allow you to put more skills elsewhere that'll make the late game a cinch.
+Alternatively, you can take all your points out of dexterity and put them in strength for a more easygoing early-game.

 - Dexterity 10: The main reason to put any points into this is to offset the negative debuff for putting any less.
 You'll be offering yourself a few dexterity saves early-game, and that can make all the difference between life and death.

 - Constitution 8: If you play the game properly, searching every nook and cranny, you shouldn't need any points in constitution.
 You'll be easier to kill, but there are enough items in the game to keep you alive through any situation.
 Items offset the need for any points in constitution.

 - Intelligence 10: We want to offset the negative debuff on intelligence because losing skill points every level up really hurts in the long-run.
 Alternatively, you can put all your points from dexterity into intelligence for that extra buff to skill points.

 - Wisdom 16: This is a late-game attribute, but it is best leveled up early on because all of your force powers and resistances depend on this attribute.
 During the late-game, this attribute will save you from dying in places like Korriban when you're getting hit with force stun and insanity every other turn.